North Country Trail Association

 Wisconsin

 • Iron County Forest – Gold Mine Creek area.
-Iron County Forestry is having a timber sale along the NCT between the Gold Mine and Gold Mine Creek Bridge.
+Iron County Forestry had a timber sale along the NCT between the Gold Mine and Gold Mine Creek Bridge.
+There were significant impacts to the NCT.
+Avoid this section, if possible.

 • MacQuarrie Wetlands Segment to Pattison State Park.
 The Nemadji River Bridge on County Highway W is closed due to washout.
 Detour north on W, east on County Highway C, and south on Dedham Road to regain the road walk toward Pattison State Park. https://arcg.is/aDCeX0